 Looks like a spider, doesn't it, with its 8 legs?
 TED Spyder is an add-on accessory, compatible only with TED Pro systems.
-The Spyder is a monitoring unit that comes with eight (8) Current Transformers.
+The Spyder is a monitoring system that comes with eight (8) Current Transformers.
 Each leg can monitor circuits from 15A up to 200A.
-These CTs are designed to go around individual circuit conductors inside your breaker panel.
+The CTs are designed to go around individual circuit conductors inside your breaker panel.
 The Spyder will log data for individual circuits/ appliances/ systems/ motors.
 Every TED Pro system MTU comes with a built-in Spyder connection.

 The Spyder does not guess or 'sense' to come up with an appliance measurement ... it KNOWS because it is actually MEASURING the specific circuit!

 You'll know WHEN it ran, HOW LONG it ran, and WHAT IT COST to run.
 The Spyder is great for SMALL loads or LARGE loads.

 The Spyder monitors breaker-level detail ... on your HVAC units, computer equipment, lighting, individual offices, and thousands of other possibilities!
 This add-on is the perfect way to take your TED Pro to the next level of monitoring and saving!

-Your choice of Amperage of 8 Current Transformers.
-See Spyder packages below
+- Eight (8) Current Transformers.
+See Spyder packages below for amperage selections